BitBrew/event-docs/danlawtcp-events/trip-event-data.md

 ### <a name="speed-acceleration-histogram"></a> Speed Acceleration Histogram

-This `obdSpeedEventData` type describes the time driven for a configurable set of acceleration ranges (in miles per hour per second or kilometers per hour second based on device configuration).
+This `obdSpeedEventData` type describes the time driven for a configurable set of acceleration ranges (in miles per hour per second or kilometers per hour per second based on device configuration).

 There are up to 20 configurable acceleration buckets (excluding the first and last, which are predefined).